Patient education: Chronic fatigue syndrome (systemic exertion intolerance disease) (Beyond the Basics)

 Chronic fatigue syndrome (CFS), also known as systemic exertion intolerance disease (SEID), is a disorder that causes unexplained, persistent, and sometimes debilitating fatigue.

-Living with CFS/SEID can be frustrating because most people, including healthcare providers, have a limited understanding of why or how CFS/SEID develops.
-In addition, there are limited treatment options.
+Living with CFS/SEID can be frustrating because most people, including health care practitioners, have a limited understanding of why or how CFS/SEID develops.
+In addition, there are few treatment options.
 Although CFS/SEID is not likely to shorten your life, it can have a profound effect on your quality of life.

 More detailed information about CFS/SEID is available by subscription.
 (See "Clinical features and diagnosis of chronic fatigue syndrome (systemic exertion intolerance disease)" and "Treatment of chronic fatigue syndrome (systemic exertion intolerance disease)".)